 As a result, organizations have turned to Gen Z market research companies to collect feedback and data directly from Gen Zers in order to understand how they make their purchasing decisions.

 Market research with Generation Z is important for organizations to understand their motivations and attitudes.
-This insight will give any business a substantial competitive advantage as this generation has a collective spending power of $44 billion.
+This insight will give any business a substantial competitive advantage as this generation has a collective spending power of over $140 billion.

 Much like how Generation Z is changing the way organizations are selling, Gen Z has also transformed the way market research firms engage with participants and respondents born in the mid-90’s to late 2000s.